Scheduled MonumentsWalesPont y Cysylltau

 What is Pont y Cysylltau?

-Pont y Cysylltau is a stone arch bridge located in Denbighshire, Wales, constructed in the post-medieval period to facilitate transport across a watercourse.
+Pont y Cysylltau is a masonry arch bridge located in Denbighshire, Wales, constructed during the eighteenth century as part of the region's developing transport infrastructure.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE027.

 What period does Pont y Cysylltau date from?

 Pont y Cysylltau dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pont y Cysylltau?